 Before boarding the plane, we had time to bolt over to the Mother Church for Roman Catholics in this state: the Cathedral of the Madeleine.
 We pulled into the parking lot and Praise the good Lord (!), I could breathe again.
 Literally.
 I felt like I was coming into a sea of roses and Light after having been parched, in blackness, in a sandy desert.
 I entered into this beautiful (stunning!) cathedral at 3 O’Clock, the hour of Divine Mercy.
 You can guess what my prayer was!
 And dear St. Mary Magdalene, pray for us!

-The most significant part of this midsummer’s day is that Christ is with us.
+Christ is with us.
 He gives us life and joy.
 He is the source of all good things.
 Today is Corpus Christi Sunday!
-This is when the Catholics, in all parts of the world, can be seen processing around the streets, singing songs and doing readings, stopping to kneel & say prayers.
+This is when many Catholics, in all parts of the world, can be seen processing around the streets, singing songs and doing readings, stopping to kneel & say prayers.
 This is the day that we will literally take our Lord’s body, in the physical form of a host, and carry Him into the streets, the neighborhoods.
 He is the Light in our midst; God is Love.

 I live in a little yellow house tucked away from the street.
 A passerby may glance down the long driveway, lined with tall plum trees, only to see the shed, garden pots, a sandbox full of metal trucks and buckets and shovels, and a big pile of brush.
 Little do they know that just beyond their scope of vision from the street is a lovely little shire with green grass, tall trees, little trees, and a garden.
 In the East-facing front yard, we have a lawn bordered with raised garden beds containing a few small trees, ground-covers, weeds, lupines, daisies, lemon balm and peppermint.
 The stones that make up the garden bed wall are covered in green moss, and, each Spring, ferns victoriously poke their heads through the stone cracks to see the light of day.
 The branches of our little trees are covered in a pale green moss.
 This land of mountains, lakes, rivers, pools, waterfalls, rainforests, volcanoes and saltwater is a GREEN, lush fairytale land.
 The forests are mostly made up of evergreen trees: Giant Firs, Cedars and Pines.
 When the deciduous trees (mostly oak, maple, aspen and birch) lose their leaves each Autumn, they reveal enchanting, bright-green, moss-covered branches.